-- " Influenza activity is elevated in California. - " Now is a good time to get your flu shot to protect yourself against flu, its potentially serious complications, and reduce strain on our healthcare system. - " Respiratory syncytial virus (RSV) activity remains elevated in California. - " Several products are available to prevent RSV infection.
+- " Influenza activity remains elevated in California. - " The majority of detected influenza viruses are A (H1N1)pdm09. - " Now is a good time to get your flu shot to protect yourself against flu, its potentially serious complications, and reduce strain on our healthcare system. - " Respiratory syncytial virus (RSV) activity is decreasing in California. - " Several products are available to prevent RSV infection.